girobusan/latid/docs/en/view.md

 current_page
 ------------
-If the fview represents one of multiple pages, number of page which this particular view represents.
+If the view represents one of multiple pages, number of page which this particular view represents.

 tagged_list
 -----------